-Of course, if you don’t have a screened porch these essentials would work great for a sun room, a patio or even a relaxed keeping room.
+Of course, if you don’t have a screened porch these essentials would work great for a sunroom or a covered patio, like we have now.

 Most of the items you see on our porch are no longer available or vintage.
 I’ve rounded up a few similarities or what I’d purchase today!
-Each image is a clickable affilate link.
-At no cost to you I recieve a small commission for purchases at these sites.
+Each image is a clickable affiliate link.
+At no cost to you, I receive a small commission for purchases at these sites.

-Now for those 9 essentials for a relaxing, stylish porch.
+The 9 essentials for a relaxing, stylish porch or patio.

 It might seem obvious, but cozy seating is the most important element for a outdoor living room.
 Creating a place where you can be as comfortable outdoors as you would be indoors is the ultimate goal.